johnfmorton/progressive-share-button/README.md

 This will render one of the following, depending on the device and browser.
 This example shows the Windows sharing icon, the Android sharing icon, and the iOS sharing icon.

 ![Basic Example](./img/button-examples.png)

+## Limitations

+The [Web Share API](https://w3c.github.io/web-share/), while still in draft, has wide support on mobile.
+Desktop support is decent on Windows.
+Mac support works in Safari, but lags on third-party browsers.
+Check [caniuse/web-share](https://caniuse.com/web-share) for the most up-to-date information on its progress.

+The component will only display the share button if the browser supports the Web Share API.
+If the browser does not support the Web Share API, the component will not display anything.

+_Progressive Share Button_ does not support the sharing of files.

 ## Installation as a module